 We would like to express our gratitude to all past and present members of MAG who have donated their time, effort and valuable guidance in ensuring the smooth running of the IGF.

-Please submit the names of nominees to the IGF Secretariat by 16 December 2016, using the online submission template found at the IGF website.
+Please submit the names of nominees to the IGF Secretariat by 25 August 2020 using the online submission template found at the IGF website.

 Selection and Operation Principles: